lavendthomas/terminator/README.md

 `Difference(expression1, expression2)`

 Returns tuples from expression1 that are not in expression2 where expression1 and expression2 must have the same attributes.
 `expression1` and `expression2` are the 2 tables on which the difference is done.
-The Difference with NULL values is not supported.

 The shortcut `Expression1 - Expression2` is also available.